 - EFND 906A: Dissertation (5 credits)

 Year 3 – Spring

 *If a student has not defended their dissertation after completing EFND 906A, B & C, they will enroll into this class each term until they defend or their program time limit is up.
 EFND 907 Dissertation Continuation (3 credits)

 Ed.
-D. Christian Education Leadership Cognate - Course Descriptions
+D. Christian Education Leadership Concentration - Course Descriptions

 EADM 703 Advanced Theory & Practice of Leadership & Organizations (3) A critical examination of leadership and organizational theories and their corresponding practices within the context of educational systems.
 Critical assessment and practical application and exploration of effective and ethical leadership practices, systems theory, culture, and change processes as they relate to individuals and organizations.

 EADM 705 Effective Communication & Conflict Resolution (3) The key to healthy organizations is productive communication and conflict resolution.
 Provides a communication-based perspective for organizations and leadership in a diverse society.
 Review and translate into practice research on team process management, consensus building and negotiation skills.
 Apply the particular communication skills into your respective contexts as evidenced by video role-play, case study analysis and/or feedback from peers, faculty and supervisors.